-It must be one that will ultimately unite men and women on the basis of equals with common '...
-My dream may run ahead of the natural march of events or may fly off at a tangent in a direction in which no natural march of events will ever proceed.
-In the first case my dream will not cause any harm; it may even support and augment the energy of the working men ...
+'...My dream may run ahead of the natural march of events or may fly off at a tangent in a direction in which no natural march of events will ever proceed.
+In the first case my dream will not cause any harm; it may even support and augment the energy of the working men...
 There is nothing in such dreams that would distort or paralyse labourpower.
-On the contrary, if man were completely deprived of the ability to dream in this way, if he could not from time to time run ahead and mentally conceive, in an entire and completed picture, the product to which his hands are only just. beginning to lend shape, then I cannot at all imagine what stimulus there would be to induce man to undertake and complete extensive and strenuous work in the sphere of art, science, and pract cal endeavour...
-The rift betwee or dreams and reality causes no harm i only the person dreaming believ. seriously in his dream, if he attent. ely observes life, compares hi observations with his castles in the air, and if, generally speaking, he works conscientiously for the achievement of his fantasies.
+On the contrary, if man were completely deprived of the ability to dream in this way, if he could not from time to time run ahead and mentally conceive, in an entire and completed picture, the product to which his hands are only just beginning to lend shape, then I cannot at all imagine what stimulus there would be to induce man to undertake and complete extensive and strenuous work in the sphere of art, science, and practical endeavour...The rift betwe r dreams and reality causes no harm if only the person dreaming believes seriously in his dream, if he attent. ely observes life, compares hi observations with his castles in the air, and if, generally speaking, he works conscientiously for the achievement of his fantasies.
 If there is some connection between dreams and life then all is well. '-Pisarev.
 "Of this kind of dreaming there is unfortunately too little in our movement.
 And the people most responsible for this are those who boast of their sober views, ther 'closeness' to the 'concrete' ...